SAP-archive/teched2020-DEV161/exercises/ex9/README.md

 7. Click *Create*.

+## Exercise 9.4 - Configure a GitHub Webhook

-8. Whenever you create the first job for a GitHub repository, the *Webhook Creation* pop-up appears, which provides you with the data needed to define a webhook in GitHub.
+1. Whenever you create the first job for a GitHub repository, the *Webhook Creation* pop-up appears, which provides you with the data needed to define a webhook in GitHub.
 Alternatively, you can open the detail view of an existing job in the *Jobs* tab and under *General Information*, and click *Webhook Data*.
   <br><br>![Webhook](./images/CICD_webhook.png)<br><br>

-9. In your project's GitHub repository, go to the *Settings* tab.
+2. In your project's GitHub repository, go to the *Settings* tab.

-10. In the navigation pane, click *Webhooks*.
+3. In the navigation pane, click *Webhooks*.

-11. Click *Add webhook*.
+4. Click *Add webhook*.
   <br><br>![Webhook](./images/GH_webhook.png)<br><br>

-12. Enter the *Payload URL*, *Content type*, and *Secret* from the *Webhook Creation* pop-up in SAP Cloud Platform Continuous Integration and Delivery.
+5. Enter the *Payload URL*, *Content type*, and *Secret* from the *Webhook Creation* pop-up in SAP Cloud Platform Continuous Integration and Delivery.
 For all other settings, leave the default values.

-13. Click *Add webhook*.
+6. Click *Add webhook*.
   <br><br>![Webhook Details](./images/GH_webhook_details.png)<br><br>

 ## Summary